gonzex/test_abidocs/doc/developers/testsuite.md

 Calculation of the electron-phonon band structure renormalisation for Diamond, due to the phonon at the Gamma point.
 The computation with ecut=20 Ha and elph2_imagden 0.0 gives 24.482 meV for the HOMO shift at Gamma,  while the finite-difference of phonon frequencies gives 28.975 meV,  in excellent agreement with frozen-phonon changes of HOMO eigenenergy.
 The difference is due to the Non-Site-Diagonal Debye-Waller contribution,  that was explicitly obtained by a finite-difference approach.

 Executable: abinit
-Keywords(s): EPH, DFPT, NC, abinit
+Keywords(s): EPH, NC, abinit, DFPT

 * * *